Sam Altman Outlines OpenAI's Third Phase Plan

 What to watch

 Indicators an observer can follow include concrete technical releases or papers that materialize the "automated researcher" concept, changes to developer APIs or pricing that advance "abundance," and any published governance proposals or participation in multilateral coordination fora.
-Business Insider's report reproduces the blog post's stated aims but does not provide dates or operational milestones for those aims.
+Business Insider's report reproduces the blog post's stated aims; the post offers a tentative internal timeline (a significant fraction of research done by AI systems by March 2028) but few concrete operational milestones for the broader goals.

 Quoted material